The dependencies between libraries refer to the relationship that exists between different libraries or packages used in a program.

 Update 2

 Some time passes, and the “Date Utilities” library is updated to v2.0.
-This is even worse because both “Notes Library” and “Attachments Library” depend on it.
+This one is even worse because both “Notes Library” and “Attachments Library” depend on it.

-The problem of dependencies
+The dependency problem

 Dependencies are evil

-• The fewer dependencies the better
+- The fewer dependencies, the better

 To avoid these problems, many tools have been created.
 Some of which are package managers, versioning systems, and even source code control.